deep-mm/About-Me/site/content/posts/good-repo.md

 ## README

 This is the most important section of your repository.
-This is the first thing any contributor checks out and you have less than 5 seconds to convince them that they are welcome to contribute and it's super easy to do so.
+This is the first thing any contributor checks out and you have less than a minute to convince them that they are welcome to contribute and it's super easy to do so.

 Each folder of the repository must define a README that provides an overview of the files that exist within that particular folder, mainly 2 parts, **What** are they and **Why** they are present in that particular folder.